 The image that is available looks like a puzzle, the parts of which are lying around scattered.
 However, if you are in the right place of the room, the individual parts compile into a recognizable image, a text message or a recognizable sculpture .

-Anamorphic illusions only become really interesting when artists work on several levels - if text messages contain allusions that the viewer has to decipher if the equalized installations or images themselves consist of an illusion or another puzzle.
+Anamorphic illusions become truly interesting only when artists work on multiple levels – when text messages contain allusions that the viewer must decipher, when the distorted installations or artworks themselves consist of an illusion or another puzzle.

 Impressive works by contemporary artists

-In the following videos you can treat yourself to a sample of amazing illusions through anamorphic art:
+In the following videos, you can treat yourself to a sample of astonishing illusions through anamorphic art:

 Truly design